VirtoCommerce/vc-docs/storefront/developer-guide/docs/authentication/adding-sso-provider.md

 1. Click **Save** to save the changes.

-The GraphQL query confirms that authentication via Azure AD is enabled:
+The GraphQL query confirms that authentication via Entra ID (Azure AD) is enabled:

 ![Query](media/graphql-authentication-types.png){: width="650"}